waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Core Insight:** The puzzle is not about *finding* an exit, but about *creating* one.
 The solution must involve a hidden mechanism within this room that changes an impassable wall tile into a walkable one.

 - **Current Hypothesis:** There is a specific, hidden trigger or condition within this room that will make one of the surrounding impassable wall tiles walkable.
+The most direct way to test this is to interact with every single wall tile bordering the room.

 - **Next Steps:**
-  1. Meticulously re-examine the `MapMemory` XML data for any anomalies or unusual properties among the impassable tiles bordering my current area.
+  1. Systematically interact with every wall tile bordering the trapped area.
-  2. Formulate new, specific, testable hypotheses based on the map data analysis.
+  2. If that fails, meticulously re-examine the `MapMemory` XML data for any anomalies or unusual properties among the impassable tiles bordering my current area.

 # V. Tool Usage & Limitations
 - **path_planner:** This tool can only calculate paths on the *current* map.
 It cannot find routes that span across multiple maps or warp points.
 This was discovered after it failed to generate a path from the 'Cinnabar Lab Metronome Room' to the 'Cinnabar Lab Main Area'.